ftrackhq/ftrack-python/doc/glossary.rst

         your systems more effectively.
 Often used in creative industries.
 Visit the language website at http://www.python.org

+    PyPi
+        :term:`Python` package index.
+The Python Package Index or PyPI is the official third-party software repository for the Python programming language.
+Visit the website at https://pypi.python.org/pypi

     resource identifier
         A string that is stored in ftrack as a reference to a resource (such as a file) in a specific location.
 Used by :term:`accessors <accessor>` to